Tanvi7795/Twitter-Sentiment-Analysis-Hate-Speech-Detection/README.md

-# Twitter-Sentiment-Analysis-Hate-Speech-Detection-
+# Twitter-Sentiment-Analysis-Hate-Speech-Detection
-Detection of hate speech and offensive language on Twitter through machine learning using TF IDF values.
+## Detection of hate speech on Twitter through machine learning using TF IDF values.